c3lab-net/cidt-public-clouds/analysis/README.md

 ./cloud_region_distribution.py --cloud gcloud --of-coordinate > gps_distribution.gcloud.txt
 ```

-Again, we can save the result in a [CSV file](./results/geo_distributions/geo_distribution.all.csv) and later use this information as a ground truth to prune the routes (by the correct src/dst geo coordinate of the respective region).
+Again, we can save the result in a [CSV file](./results/geo_distributions/geo_distribution.all.csv) and later use this information as a ground truth to prune the routes (by the correct src/dst *ISO based on the geo coordinate* of the respective region, this is because coordinate equality check is too strict).
 ```Shell
 ./itdk_geo.py --convert-ip-to-latlon --filter-geo-coordinate-by-ground-truth --geo-coordinate-ground-truth-csv ./results/geo_distributions/geo_distribution.all.csv --src-cloud aws --src-region us-west-1 --dst-cloud aws --dst-region us-east-1 --routes_file routes.aws.us-west-1.us-east-1.by_ip 1> routes.aws.us-west-1.us-east-1.by_geo
 ```

+Note that when we filter at the geo-coordinate stage, we no longer need to filter again at the ISO stage, as both are comparing the ISOs of the first and last hop of a route with the source and destination ISOs.
+Hence the omission in the earlier batch execution script.

 ## (Optional) Utility scripts
 When splitting calculation among multiple nodes, sometimes it's desireable to split a single region into multiple parts, as different region has different number of IPs.